marcinwolder/scriptorium/README.md

 ### 🧠 Function Variable (`munus` as an object)

-Functions	In	Scriptorium	are	represented as variables of type `FuncVar` (internally).
+Functions	In	Scriptorium	are	represented as variables of type `Func` (internally).
 They can be called the same way as variables:

 ```cr7
 numerus munus sum(numerus a et numerus b):